Ahmad Jalayir: Renewed conflicts

 When Timur returned from campaigns in the east in 1400, Ahmad feared that he would be attacked and left Baghdad.
 He returned for a short while but then left again, taking refuge with the Ottomans.
 In May 1401 a group of Chagatais sent to Baghdad by Timur encountered resistance.
 Although more Timurid troops were sent by the city commander, unaware that they were Timur's forces, they refused to give in.
 Timur himself soon arrived and Baghdad was subjected to a 40-day siege, when the city refused to surrender, Timur ordered the city to be stormed.
 Once it was taken, nearly all of the men, women and children were massacred and most of the public buildings were destroyed.
 The destruction was so widespread that Timur did not even bother to install a governor.

 Soon afterwards, Ahmad returned to Baghdad and began to rebuild it.
 Although a contingent of the Chagatai army nearly captured him, he came back a few months later in 1402 with the Qara Qoyunlu ruler Qara Yusuf, who had also sought refuge with the Ottomans.
 Their friendship, however, did not last, and Qara Yusuf expelled Ahmad from the city.
 Ahmad fled to the Egyptian Mamluks a second time, who imprisoned him out of fear of Timur.
 In 1403, Qara Yusuf was driven out of Baghdad by the Timurids, and sought asylum with the Mamluks, who also imprisoned him.
 Reunited in prison, both Ahmad and Qara Yusuf renewed their friendship and struck an agreement with each other, whereby Ahmad would retain Iraq, and Qara Yusuf would take over Azerbaijan.

 Overthrow

 When Timur died in 1405, Nasir-ad-Din Faraj, the Mamluk Sultan of Egypt, released Ahmad.
 He returned to Baghdad, and Qara Yusuf took up residence in Tabriz.
 In spite of their agreement, however, it did not last.
 Ahmed wanted to regain Azerbaijan and, as a result he attacked the Qara Qoyunlu.
 He managed to occupy Tabriz briefly, but was defeated in August 1410 where he was captured by Qara Yusuf and executed.
 Ahmad's son Ala-ud-Daula, who had been released by the Timurids, was also killed.
 Ahmad's nephew Shah Walad Jalayir briefly succeeded him in Baghdad but the Qara Qoyunlu took the city a year later.

 The Jalayirids were eventually pushed south into lower Iraq, ruling over the towns of Hillah, Wasit and Basra until defeated by the Qara Qoyunlu in 1432, bringing an end to the dynasty.

+Issue

+Ahmad Jalayir had at least 2 children: